dask/dask/docs/source/best-practices.rst

 This allows Dask to compute the shared parts of the computation (like the ``dd.read_csv`` call above) only once, rather than once per ``compute`` call.
+For more guidance on when to call ``compute`` when working with Dask DataFrames or Arrays see `this blog post <https://www.coiled.io/blog/dask-compute>`_.